quintel/documentation/docs/main/battery-forecasting.md

 After selecting an hour of high load, the algorithm looks for an opportunity to charge in the 72-hour period before the high load.
 This limit serves several purposes:

 1. In some kinds of electricity storage technologies, storing energy for too long is likely to incur losses; energy in batteries slowly decays, water stored in reservoirs evaporates.
-2. While holding energy in storage for long periods of time may be realistic for some storage technologies (pumped hydro), it is not realisitic for smaller-scale battery technologies such as household batteries.
+2. While holding energy in storage for long periods of time may be realistic for some storage technologies (pumped hydro), it is not realistic for smaller-scale battery technologies such as household batteries.
 3. Longer cycles increase calculation time and would result in your scenario becoming sluggish when you make changes.

 During experimentation with the algorithm, it was found that periods longer than 72-hours quickly resulted in diminishing returns.
-Profits from storage technologies did not increase significantly, while calculation time increased unnacceptably.
+Profits from storage technologies did not increase significantly, while calculation time increased unacceptably.

 Note that this does not mean that the battery must _fully_ charge and discharge every 72-hours.
 Rather, any amount of energy charged in one hour – which may be a fraction of the battery capacity or volume – must be discharged within 3 days.